-Be sure to give your muscles a break (and do some traditional stretching) if you feel like they’re too sore or exhausted.
+Also, you can give your muscles a break (and do some traditional stretching) if you feel like they’re too sore or exhausted.

 Another popular time to foam roll is first thing in the morning.
 This can help work out stiff joints and muscles from a night of rest.

-A relatively new invention called the massage gun has begun making waves in the fitness industry and athletic sports teams across the world, and for good reason.
+To increase flexibility, a relatively new invention called the massage gun has begun making waves in the fitness industry and athletic sports teams across the world, and for good reason.

 Personally, I would rather purchase a massage gun that was built for that purpose.

-Many massage guns have different settings and speeds.
+Many massage guns even have different settings and speeds.
 This allows you to customize your massage routine and can help you compensate for various particularly painful areas.

 With a foam roller, you have to leave super painful areas alone or work on their sides since it’s difficult to adjust the pressure you use on the muscle groups.